Kenny Baker (English actor): Beginnings

-In 1951, Baker was approached on the street by a woman who invited him to join John Lester's theatrical troupe of dwarfs and midgets.
+In 1951, Baker was approached on the street by a woman who invited him to join John Lester's theatrical troupe of little people.
 This was his first taste of show business.
 Later, he joined a circus for a brief time, learned to ice skate and appeared in many ice shows.
-He formed a successful comedy act called the Minitones with entertainer Jack Purvis and played in nightclubs.
+He formed a successful comedy act called The Mini Tones with entertainer Jack Purvis and played in nightclubs.